PolymerSearch/apidocs/source/includes/boards.md

 --------- | ------- | -----------
-name | true | Type: String<br />Name of the board description | false | Type: String<br />Description of the board file_ids | true | Type: List[String]<br />Dataset IDs of the board
+name | true | Type: String<br />Name of the board description | false | Type: String<br />Description of the board file_ids | true | Type: List[String]<br />Dataset IDs associated with the board.
 blocks | true | Type: List [Blocks Object] <br />
 sharing | false | Desired sharing status for the dataset (public, private).
-Default: private advanced_sharing | false | control sharing settings for board advanced_sharing.allow_global_filters_for_viewers | false | Type: Boolean<br /> Viewers would be able to apply global filters advanced_sharing.allow_block_based_filters_for_viewers | false | Type: Boolean<br /> Viewers would be able to apply block based filters branding.logoUrl | false | Logo URL branding.logoLink | false | Link to redirect when clicked on logo URL colors | false | Type: List<br />List of color codes to be used in view preview mode. auto_generated | false | Type: Boolean<br /> Auto generted board slug | false | Used for constructing a custom board URL.
-Length must be between 3 and 32
+Default: private advanced_sharing | false | Controls advanced sharing settings for the board. advanced_sharing.allow_global_filters_for_viewers | false | Type: Boolean<br /> Allows viewers to apply global filters. advanced_sharing.allow_block_based_filters_for_viewers | false | Type: Boolean<br /> Allows viewers to apply block-based filters branding.logoUrl | false | URL of the logo to be displayed. branding.logoLink | false | URL to redirect when the logo is clicked. colors | false | Type: List<br /> List of color codes to be used in view preview mode. auto_generated | false | Type: Boolean<br /> Indicates whether the board is auto-generated. slug | false | Used for constructing a custom board URL.
+Length must be between 3 and 32 characters.

 ## Blocks Object